bpohoriletz/bpohoriletz.github.io/_posts/2018-06-23-modular-monolith-example.md

 #### **separation of migrations** ####
-I believe migration files should not be copied to a parent application, requred configuration is specified in engines initializer
+I believe migration files should not be copied to a parent application, required configuration is specified in engines initializer
 {% highlight ruby %}
   # domains/customers/lib/customers/engine.rb
   1 module Customers